BackupTheBerlios/subnant-svn/trunk/README.txt

 Repository hook targets:

+  * commit-allower

+    Provides user-level access control to a repository using start-commit hook.

   * commit-access

-    Provides granular access control to a repository suitable for those using the ra_svn repository access layer (svnserve)
+    Provides granular access control to a repository using pre-commit hook.

   * commit-email

-    Sends email on post-commit hook to address(es) defined using Subversion property hook:commit-email on parent directory(s) of affected files.
+    Sends email on post-commit hook using Subversion property hook:commit-email on parent directory(s) of committed files.
+Shows who, why, what, when and where changes were made for a revision.

+  * propchange-access

+    Provides granular access control to repository property changes using pre-revprop-change hook.

+  * propchange-email

+    Sends email on post-revprop-change hook using Subversion property hook:propchange-email on parent directory(s) of committed files.
+    Shows who, why, what, when and where property changes were made.

 Working copy targets: